 A proof of concept might utilize the same gear, testing a 5GHz Rocket5 ac Point to Multipoint radio ($120) plugged into a 90 degree sector antenna ($120), and paired with a one-piece 5 GHz Nanostation ($85), plugged into a Ubiquiti Amplifi hotspot ($299).
 A contractor like Invictus Networks might test the system at 8 different points around the island and produce a report for ~$1000 in the spring of 2017 after ViaSat 2 is operational and price points are established.

 A new generation of consumer internet satellites can deliver wireless backhaul to four public hotspots.
-Solar-powered hotspots eliminate landlines, cellular service and even shore power electricity.
+Solar-powered hotspots eliminate landlines, cellular service and even power company electricity.
 Self-sustaining operation could be enabled through advertising.
 Monthly revenue from advertising is estimated at $200-$1000/month.
 Additional solar-powered hotspots could be easily added for $2000-$5000 each (depending mostly on Kiosk design) with the local owner and kiosk manager splitting revenue.

 Grants or donations totaling approximately $12,000 would likely cover the front-end costs (less labor).
 Solar panels may be supplied via in-kind contributions by local companies like SolarWorld and SoloPower.
 Marine companies may help with electrical work.
 Realistically, another $3K probably should be added to the budget for labor and spare parts, but costs may also be reduced by $3K-$5K through in-kind contributions.